TruckersMP-Tracker/events-tracking/README.md

 ## Tracking Periods

-Tracking will start sometime before the end of 2023, and we aim to begin tracking automatically as soon as an event server comes online and/or its the advertised meetup_at time.
+Tracking will start sometime before the end of 2023, and we aim to begin tracking automatically as soon as an event server comes online or at its the advertised meetup_at time.
 We track with an update interval of 30 seconds.
 This means that in the time leading up to departure when the meetup_at time is 30 mins before, we will have checked things 60 times.

 ## When Will Tracking Stop?